poseidon-code/identicon/README.md

 ![identicon](./assets/identicon.jpg)
 <sup>This identicon was generated using the SHA512 hash of the [main.go](./main.go) file of this program.</sup>

+&bull; &bull; &bull;

-Cross-platform CLI program to generate identicons based on some string passed as arguement and save as a PNG image.
+Cross-platform CLI program to generate identicons based on some string passed as arguement and save as a PNG image and as a SVG vector image.

 ```sh
 identicon --config=./assets/example-config.json --save=./assets/example-image.png poseidon